top of page

 We have tested for genetic health conditions relevant to the Great Dane and the European Doberman and 250+ genetic variants associated with disease.
 We invested in the time & money in your puppy's infancy to provide results for each individual Von Schaaf Haus DuPree pup!

-We provide detailed results you can trust, directly from the DNA testing company we use.
 You will go home with an extensively prepared puppy packet containing all of your important documents.
 Your new puppy's vet will receive a copy of the DNA results as well.

 Did you know that 75% of dogs are at risk or a carrier for a genetic disease?
 Our chosen company screens for 250+ genetic health risks so you can make the best choices for your breeding program.
 With the most accurate dog DNA test on the market, you can rest easy knowing that their stringent quality control ensures >99% accuracy for mutation tests and most linkage-based tests.